 Lessons are 1 hour long

 *Semi private lesson for 2 people $40 per person

 *Kids lesson 30-45 minutes with school horse $50

 *Pen or stall board is $10 per night self board, please bring your own feed and water buckets.

-*Camping is free (outhouse, no power, you will have to bring your drinking water, our water is good for horses though), with power hook up $10 per night, Guest cabin $85
+*Camping is free (outhouse, no power, you will have to bring your drinking water, our water is good for horses though), with power hook up $10 per night

 Lessons in Kamloops, Quesnel and Salmon Arm

-Please contact me if you are interested in participating in any of theses locations.
+Please contact me if you are interested in participating at any of theses locations.

 Plus arena and haul in fees where applicable